Geonovum/KP-APIs/API-strategie-extensies/ext-geospatial.md

 <p class='warning'>This extension is in development and may be modified at any time.</p>

 REST APIs for handling geospatial features may provide spatial filtering.
 There is a distinction between retrieving geometries in the result (response) and supplying a spatial filter in the call (request).
-When requesting parcel information, users do not necessarily require the geometry.
+When requesting information, for example about cadastral parcels, users do not necessarily require the geometry.
 A name or parcel ID may be sufficient.

 [[rfc7946]] describes the GeoJSON format, including a convention for describing 2D geometric objects in WGS84 (EPSG:4326).
-In this extension we adopt the conventions for describing geometry objects.
+In this extension we adopt the GeoJSON conventions for describing geometry objects.
 The convention is extended to allow alternative projections.

 <div class="rule" id="api-34">
   <p class="rulelab"><strong>API-34</strong>: Support GeoJSON for geospatial APIs</p>
   <p>For representing 2D geometric information in an API, preferably use the convention for describing geometry as defined in the GeoJSON format [[rfc7946]].
-Support GeoJSON as described in OGC API Features [Requirements class 8.3](https://docs.ogc.org/is/17-069r3/17-069r3.html#_requirements_class_geojson) [[ogcapi-features-1]]. </p>
+Support GeoJSON as described in OGC API Features <a href="https://docs.ogc.org/is/17-069r3/17-069r3.html#_requirements_class_geojson">Requirements class 8.3</a> [[ogcapi-features-1]]. </p>
 </div>

 <aside class="note">